Home maintenance – Signs of water damage to look for

 First, you should look out for the sounds of running or dripping water.
 If you hear the subtle hiss of running water when the house is quiet, you likely have a leak somewhere in your home.

 Second, look for pools of water without an apparent source.
-If you notice water puddles in your home, that can be one of the early signs of water damage on a ceiling.
+If you notice puddles in your home, that can be one of the early signs of damage on a ceiling.
+Reacting early to this sign can help to mitigate water damage.

 Signs of unwanted water in walls